top of page

 If you are recognizing aspects of the ‘serious leisure’ philosophy discussed in Poly at Sea, you are not wrong.
 Lunn Travel was based on somewhat the same fusion of budget holiday packages with an educational angle for the common man where good Christian values blended peacefully with hard sciences - all stemming from the prevailing 'rational recreation' ideal meant to provide the working class with wholesome and sober ways to spend their increased leisure time and income.
 It’s not unlikely that Lunn actually got his inspiration from the Polytechnic Travel Association (PTA) as they did in fact start operating a few years before him and the two did compete for the same religious, middle-class crowd, though Lunn was perhaps operating with a slightly higher academic ambition and targeting religious practitioners, in addition to 'just believers'.
 But both companies were driven by philosophies of religion and general education and used the new movement of mass tourism to evangelize and educate those of lesser means than the elite, in the process creating the first mainstream tourism markets.

-The Argonaut was an early example of the yacht aesthetic that characterized the early 20th century (Read Age of Yachts); clipper hull, ornate bow, counter stern, one funnel and three masts (but no sails were carried – she had her own quadruple-expansion steam engine capable of around 9-10 knots/hr).
-She featured quite decent single-class accommodation for up to 120 guests at normal occupancy and was crewed by 120 men.
+The Argonaut was an early example of the yacht aesthetic that characterized the early 20th century (Read Age of Yachts); clipper hull, ornate bow, counter stern, sweeping lines, one funnel and three masts (but no sails were carried – she had her own quadruple-expansion steam engine capable of around 9-10 knots/hr).
+She featured quite decent single-class accommodation for up to 120 guests at normal occupancy on Lower and Main Deck.
 Cabins had bunk bedding for up to four people per room, restroom and bathing facilities were communal and the ship had electric lighting throughout.
-She had a very nice dining room, or ‘saloon’, and though I have never found a deck plan or detailed description, I would assume also had one or more additional lounges for library or religious functions as well as an expansive promenade deck, frequently used for sports.
+There was a writing room and a dark room for amateur photographers on Lower Deck and on Main Deck there was a very elegant dining room (‘saloon’) plus a ladies boudoir aft, and a library and writing room forward.
+Up top there was a Music Room and a Smoking Room as well as an expansive Promenade Deck, frequently used for sports / deck games.
+She had a crew complement of 120 men, incl. a photographer, a barber and a doctor (for any en-route ailments).
 From 1898 onwards the Argonaut functioned as the cruising arm of the Co-operative Educational Tours company, sailing primarily ex England to Norway in the summer seasons and the Mediterranean and even Caribbean in the winter seasons.
 As for elaborating on the guest experience of these cruises… well, that’s where I run into the usual challenges.

 SY Argonaut dining saloon